Aldaviva/RetrospectClientNotifier/Readme.md

 <a id="when-a-backup-starts"></a>
 ### When a backup starts

-A native Windows toast notification is shown for a few seconds.
+A native Windows toast notification is shown for a few seconds with a [message](https://twitter.com/computerfact/status/950555877815308288) telling you a backup is starting.

 ![Starting backup](https://i.imgur.com/g8mmFz4.png)

+If you don't want this notification to appear, you can disable it from Settings › System › Notifications & actions › Get notifications from these senders.

 <a id="while-a-backup-is-running"></a>
 ### While a backup is running